jackbravo/condorest-django/README.md

 Install virtualfish by running:

-    pip3 pip3 install virtualfish
+    pip3 install virtualfish

+Add the following to your `~/.config/fish/config.fish`:

+    eval (python3 -m virtualfish compat_aliases auto_activation)

 And then do:

     vf new condorest
     cd condorest